-- Being male however girls who are exploited can be very different to that of boys, indicators may not be the same, but professionals need to be aware that girls are just as much at risk as boys. - Children who associate with other young people involved in exploitation - Children who go missing for periods of time or regularly come home late - Change in friendships/relationships with others/groups - Having been frequently absent or permanently excluded from school - having experienced child maltreatment - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - Signs of self-harm/significant change in wellbeing - having been involved in offending, such as theft or robbery - 7.39.
-Further advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
-County Lines Toolkit For Professionals - The Children's Society in partnership with Victim Support and National Police Chiefs' Council - 7.40.
-Where an exploitation concern has been identified, the form linked below is to be used to provide intelligence to the police to get a better understanding of local exploitation concerns and issues. - 7.41.
-Through this portal you can report Perpetrators of child exploitation, Places and Spaces where Child Exploitation is suspected of taking place and vehicles believed to be connected to be exploiting children.
-Please use the link to Report an Exploitation Concern Online.
-This is for Child Exploitation specifically.
-But for general vulnerability concerns, they still need to be reported directly to the police in the usual way (101 or 999).
-Please note, this portal is also not suitable for reporting crime as is not monitored 24/7. - 7.42.
-Waterfront UTC will make referrals to Children's Social Care and the police.
-Should we have reason to believe a student has become involved in this activity.
+- All staff should be aware of the indicators, which may signal children are at risk from, or are involved with, serious violent crime.
+These may include increased absence from school or college, a change in friendships or relationships with older individuals or groups, a significant decline in educational performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - Further advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+County Lines Toolkit For Professionals The Children's Society in partnership with Victim Support and National Police Chiefs' Council - Waterfront UTC will make referrals to Children's Services and the police if we have reason to believe a student has become involved in these types of activity. - In addition, where an exploitation concern has been identified, the form linked below will also be completed, to provide intelligence to the police on local exploitation concerns and issues.
+The portal allows for the reporting of suspected perpetrators of child exploitation and Places and Spaces where Child Exploitation is suspected of taking place and vehicles believed to be connected to be exploiting children.
+Report an Exploitation Concern Online. - This is for Child Exploitation specifically.
+General vulnerability concerns still need to be reported directly to the police (101 or 999). - Please note, this portal is not suitable for reporting crime, as is not constantly monitored